barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 # The benchmark aproach

-I'd like to mention how the benchmarking is structured: I've setup a small system that can  accept how much data to insert and how many times that data will be inserted using each of the approaches.
+I'd like to mention something about how the benchmarking is structured: I've setup a small program that can  accept how much data to insert and how many times that data will be inserted using each of the approaches.

 The data, the collection of products, are generated only once, and then used for each set of inserts using the 3 different methods.

-After each insert, and at the end of the set run, the database is cleared.
+After each insert, and at the end of the set run as well as the beginning, the database is cleared.
 When the next set starts the database is empty.
 I will not go into how this is organized in the code, but it can be seen in the source which I've linked at the end of the post.

+**NOTE:** The database is cleared using Dapper.
+I will not get into how it's done but you can see for yourselfs in the code located on Github, linked at the end of the post.

 # Dapper Functionality